informalsystems/emerald/docs/operational-docs/src/performance_evaluation/performance_eval.md

 #### Results: 4-node deployment - single data center

-Transactions are sent to all nodes in parallel, at a rate of 8000txs/sec per node.
+Transactions are sent to all nodes in parallel.
+The load is designed to keep the mempool full but not destabilize the system.
+By destabilizing we refer to nonce gaps, rpc timeouts etc. What we wanted to void is to not have empty blocks.

+When injecting a higher number of transactions into a node (8000), we observed instabilitiy most likely on the RPC side.
+Thus, we split it in multiple RPC requests, sending smaller batches every `200ms`, instead of a big batch every second.

 We observe a throughput of 8000tx/sec with block sizes of 0.5-1MiB.
 The reported block time is averaging 220ms with spikes up to 230ms.